-Work in time intervals during which your phone is far away from you (in the drawer, in another room, some place where it won’t bother you).
+Work in time intervals when your phone is far away from you (in the drawer, in another room, someplace where it won’t bother you).

 Define working hours and rest hours for yourself.

-You have to keep the balance while working remotely as you are required to deliver some solution in given amount of time.
-We can use the great opportunity of managing our own time and go swimming in the ocean in the middle of the day, but only if we’re sure that we will catch up with the project afterwards or we’ve done already so much that we can get some nice reward.
+You have to keep the balance while working remote as you must deliver some solution in a given amount of time.
+We can use the great opportunity of managing our own time and go swimming in the ocean in the middle of the day, but only if we’re sure that we will catch up with the project afterward or we’ve done already so much that we can get some nice reward.

 Let’s use our time wisely and keep the balance.
 Work efficiently and rest efficiently!

 Sometimes we feel stuck with the project, nothing seems to get better and we start to get more and more frustrated.
 In this case the natural thing to do is just to force yourself to stay by the desk as long as you will get to the solution of the problem.
 Really often it is not the best option to pick.
 By staying long time by the desk we will not increase our work efficiency.
 We will do the opposite, the longer we will stay constantly by the computer, the more effort we will have to put into staying focused.

 It is so important for people to move, and especially for developers.
 If your day is tough, that’s the extra call for you to give it a little break and move a bit.
 Go for a long walk, run in the park, workout a bit, go swimming in the sea – it will all pay off.
 Your health is really important, mental one and physical one.
 By taking an active break from work you are giving yourself a nice gift and your body will be grateful for it.
 Your mind will be released from the tension given by thinking a lot about some solution.
 Your body though, will be more relaxed and your muscles stronger and more stable (something necessary when sitting half of the day).
 In general you will recharge your batteries and make yourself ready for another part of the day.